mna/Networking/README.md

 Networking is a low-level Swift package that provides a thin Swift layer over the native **POSIX sockets** and the kernel's polling mechanism (**epoll** for Linux, **kqueue** for Darwin).

+Note that this project follows [semver 2.0][semver], so for the major version `0.y.z` the API must be considered unstable and new versions may introduce breaking changes.

 ## Table Of Contents

 - [Features](#features)